in-toto/specification/ROADMAP.md

 ### GPG support

-We intend to move the GPG components to securesystemslib and standarize this as either a TAP or an ITE so our sister project, TUF can benefit from GPG support.
+We intend to move the GPG components to securesystemslib and standardize this as either a TAP or an ITE so our sister project, TUF can benefit from GPG support.

 # Apt transport and rebuilders